wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.6.8 =

+- Improvement: Translations for the new Connection Management dialog.
+- Fix: An error that might occur when activating the Worker plugin.

 = 4.6.6 =

 - Fix: Omit extra query parameters for One Click Login after a successful login.